irontec/ivozprovider/doc/sphinx/pbx_features/huntgroups.rst

 .. image:: img/huntgroup_add2.png

-.. rubric:: Example 2: *Secuential* hunt group
+.. rubric:: Example 2: *Sequential* hunt group

-We will edit the hunt group to convert it into secuential: the call will ring Alice during 10 seconds, then it will ring Bob 15 seconds, repeting this process until one of them answers.
+We will edit the hunt group to convert it into sequential: the call will ring Alice during 10 seconds, then it will ring Bob 15 seconds, repeting this process until one of them answers.